Groton, Connecticut: American Revolution

-Across the Thames River in New London, Benedict Arnold was leading an 800-man detachment which destroyed stockpiles of goods and naval stores.
+Arnold led an 800-man detachment through New London, destroying stockpiles of goods and naval stores.
 His men set fire to a ship containing gunpowder which created an uncontrollable fire that destroyed most of New London.
-Meanwhile, a British force of 800 men moved toward Fort Griswold in Groton, which was garrisoned by 164 militia and local men.
-The British sent a flag of surrender to Fort Griswold, but Colonel William Ledyard refused and returned it.
-The British then attacked, initiating the Battle of Groton Heights.
-After an initial repulse, the British succeeded in entering the fort and overpowering the small garrison inside.
-Ledyard realized that his men were overpowered and surrendered to the British—who proceeded to kill Ledyard with his own sword and continue firing on the American garrison.
+Meanwhile, a British force of 800 men moved toward Fort Griswold in Groton, which was garrisoned by 164 American troops.
+The British attacked and eventually entered the fort, overpowering the small American garrison inside.
+The British suffered 52 killed and 145 wounded, while American casualties amounted to 85 killed and 60 wounded.
+Colonel Ledyard surrendered his sword to Loyalist officer Major Stephen Bromfield, who immediately killed him it.
 Jonathan Rathbun described the surrender this way: